webrecorder/browsertrix/frontend/docs/docs/user-guide/presentation-sharing.md

 ### Share Settings Dialog

-Once you've opened the share settings dialog from one of the three locations:
+Once you've opened the share settings dialog from one of these three locations, you can make the collection shareable with the following steps:

 1. Change the visibility to _Unlisted_ or _Public_.
 2. Optional: Viewers can download the collection by default.
 To disable downloads, toggle _Show download button_ off.